arthurgrevin/meteo-jobs/README.md

 ## Ideas and Roadmap

-- Add Transform on Database(for now postgres) using dbt(?)
+- Add Transform on Database(for now postgres) using dbt(?)<br>
   It should properly perform data cleaning
-- Add Visual
+- Add Visual<br>
   to investigate
-- Stations extract and load should be a end to end process meteos extract and load should be launch from another process investigate using Event based/Message Service
+- Stations extract and load should be a end to end process<br>
+  meteos extract and load should be launch from another process<br>
+  investigate using Event based/Message Service
 - implement connector to another database(BigQuery ?)
 - continue to refactor using Typings(improve error handling)